 However, this temperature works really well for vaping dry herb, and most vapers looking for cheap vape pens for weed are unlikely to have an issue with the performance it offers.
 It works for 4 minutes after you click the fire button three times quickly, but you can just do it again if you want a longer session.
 It vaporizes your herb evenly and effectively every time.

-The price is a big factor in the fact that the Atmos Jump is the top vape pen in the group, available for just $59.95 and coming with the device, mouthpiece, a packing tool, a cleaning brush and a micro USB cable.
+The price is a big factor in the fact that the Atmos Jump is the top vape pen in the group, available for just $64.99 and coming with the device, mouthpiece, a packing tool, a cleaning brush and a micro USB cable.

 5 – Atmos Magna

 You can pick up the Magna for $54.99.